Trustworthy Transfer Learning: A Survey: Knowledge Transferability

 \item {\bf\em Low-rank Decomposition:} Low-rank decomposition injects trainable low-rank decomposition matrices into pre-trained model parameters without changing the model architectures, e.g., maximizing the likelihood $p(y|x; \theta_{\mathrm{LLM}} + \Delta \theta_{\mathrm{LLM}})$ with low-rank $\Delta \theta_{\mathrm{LLM}}$.
-This line of research is motivated by the phenomenon~\shortcite{AghajanyanGZ20,LiFLY18} that pre-trained models tend to have a low intrinsic dimension.
+This line of research is motivated by the phenomenon~\cite{AghajanyanGZ20,LiFLY18} that pre-trained models tend to have a low intrinsic dimension.
 Here, the intrinsic dimension indicates the lowest dimensional parameter subspace in which satisfactory fine-tuned accuracy on downstream tasks can be achieved.
-Moreover, by assuming that the parameter change in LLMs during fine-tuning also has a low "intrinsic rank", LoRA~\shortcite{LoRA} is introduced by optimizing low-rank decomposition matrices of the parameter change.
-Empirically, LoRA has been further improved in various aspects, including rank selection/optimization~\shortcite{DyLoRA,AdaLoRA,SoRA}, advanced optimizer~\shortcite{LoRA+,zhang2024riemannian} etc. Theoretically, the expressiveness and generalization of LoRA have also been analyzed.
-Notably, \shortciteA{zeng2024the} prove that under mild conditions regarding the rank of LoRA, it can adapt a pre-trained (or randomly initialized) model to approximate any target model of equal or smaller size. \shortciteA{MalladiWYCA23} find that LoRA fine-tuning is approximately equivalent to full fine-tuning in the Neural Tangent Kernel (NTK) regime~\shortcite{NTK}, if $r\geq \Theta(\log n^t /\epsilon^2)$ where $r$ is the rank of LoRA and $\epsilon$ is an approximation tolerance. \shortciteA{jang2024lora} show that LoRA fine-tuning has no spurious local minima in the NTK regime, if $r(r+1) > 2Kn^t$ where $K$ is the output dimension, and $n^t$ is the number of training samples in the downstream target task.
-Furthermore, the generalization bounds of LoRA fine-tuning are theoretically derived in recent works~\shortcite{jang2024lora,zhu2024asymmetry}.
+Moreover, by assuming that the parameter change in LLMs during fine-tuning also has a low "intrinsic rank", LoRA~\cite{LoRA} is introduced by optimizing low-rank decomposition matrices of the parameter change.
+Empirically, LoRA has been further improved in various aspects, including rank selection/optimization~\cite{DyLoRA,AdaLoRA,SoRA}, advanced optimizer~\cite{LoRA+,zhang2024riemannian}, etc. Theoretically, the expressiveness and generalization of LoRA have also been analyzed.
+Notably, \citet{zeng2024the} prove that under mild conditions regarding the rank of LoRA, it can adapt a pre-trained (or randomly initialized) model to approximate any target model of equal or smaller size. \citet{MalladiWYCA23} find that LoRA fine-tuning is approximately equivalent to full fine-tuning in the Neural Tangent Kernel (NTK) regime~\cite{NTK}, if $r\geq \Theta(\log n^t /\epsilon^2)$ where $r$ is the rank of LoRA and $\epsilon$ is an approximation tolerance. \cite{jang2024lora} show that LoRA fine-tuning has no spurious local minima in the NTK regime, if $r(r+1) > 2Kn^t$ where $K$ is the output dimension, and $n^t$ is the number of training samples in the downstream target task.
+Furthermore, the generalization bounds of LoRA fine-tuning are theoretically derived in recent works~\cite{jang2024lora,zhu2024asymmetry}.